Last Updated on

 It’ll be worth your time to check it out, especially when we’ve done the pickin’ for you.

 Another package worth checking out is the Fender CD-60SCE acoustic-electric guitar bundle.
 We have had our say on the Fender CD-60CE Acoustic Electric that comes with just a hard shell case within the same price range as the Epiphone, but this package has everything else minus the amp.

 See all 6 of our top picks for the acoustic electric guitars less than $300.

 Epiphone PR-4E Guitar Q&A

 Hardware/Electronics You’ll Need:

 This guitar bundle does come with everything you need.
 However, it does leave out a few items that you might want to pay a few bucks extra for.
-See our “Must-Have Necessities Guide” to fill in the blanks.
+See our must have accessories guide for acoustic & electric guitars to fill in the blanks.